yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

   provided by Google)
 - `crux` (quick evaluation): Top 1M most visited origins/domains from [CrUX](https://github.com/zakird/crux-top-lists)
-- `tranco` (longer evaluation): Top 1M most visited origins/domains from [Tranco](https://tranco-list.eu/)
+- `tranco` (complete evaluation): Top 1M most visited origins/domains from [Tranco](https://tranco-list.eu/)
-- `wordnet` (longer evaluation): English dictionary returned by WordNet
+- `wordnet` (complete evaluation): English dictionary returned by WordNet

 Results: see the corresponding folder under `output_web/` for the classification (`csv` files), figures, and statistics.

-Note: figures will likely slightly differ from the ones from the paper as you are evaluating against a newer version of the top lists than when we originally ran our analysis.

 #### Experiment 2: Noise Removal
 - Prerequisite: run experiment 1 (quick evaluation)
+- Optional prerequisite: re-order CrUX which takes several hours
-- Time to execute: about 30 min
+- Time to execute: about 30 min (quick evaluation)
 - Disk space: about 3GB
 - Result or claim: [Main Result 2: Noisy topics can be removed by advertisers](#main-result-2-noisy-topics-can-be-removed-by-advertisers)

-We are in the process of finalizing the transfer of this part of our code base to a more modular script to facilitate reproduction.
-In the meantime, follow instructions in this documentation file [../simulator.md](../simulator.md).
+Run `./experiment2.sh` to simulate a population of synthetic users reporting their topics across epochs to an advertiser identifying the noisy topics to discard them.

+The generation of synthetic users requires to set a total order on the CrUX top-list, for a quick evaluation, we provide such ordered list with our artifact.
+See instructions provided [here](../simulator/order_crux.md) to reorder the CrUX top-list yourself (it takes several hours).

+Results: see `output_web/simulator/classifier/` for results (Table 3 of our paper) and graphs (Figure 4 of paper).

+Note: results slightly differ depending on the generated population, but they should be in the same ballpark.

 #### Experiment 3: Collusion and Cross-site Tracking
 - Prerequisite: run experiment 1 (quick evaluation)
-- Time to execute: about 30 min
+- Time to execute: about 30 min (quick evaluation)
-- Disk space: about 5GB
+- Disk space: about 5GB (quick evaluation)
 - Result or claim: [Main Result 3: Users can be re-identified across websites](#main-result-3-users-can-be-re-identified-across-websites)

-We are in the process of finalizing the trasnfer of this part of our code base to a more modular script to facilitate reproduction.
-In the meantime, follow instructions in this documentation file [../simulator.md](../simulator.md).
+Run `./experiment3.sh` to simulate a population of synthetic users across epochs and evaluate how two advertisers observing the topics of these users can re-identify them across websites.

+The generation of synthetic users requires to set a total order on the CrUX top-list, for a quick evaluation, we provide such ordered list with our artifact.
+See instructions provided [here](../simulator/order_crux.md) to reorder the CrUX top-list yourself (it takes several hours).

+Population Size:
+- For quick evaluation, fixed to 50k users
+- For complete evaluation: modify it to 250k users

+Results: see under `output_web/simulator/` the folder corresponding to the population size you simulated for results (Figure 5 of paper).

+Note: you need to run the complete evaluation to get more meaningful results (larger population size), the results may slightly differ depending on the generated population, but they should be in the same ballpark.

 #### Experiment 4: Static Mapping Reclassification
 - Prerequisite: run experiment 1 (quick evaluation)